ga-wdi-lessons/building-a-mean-app/readme.md

 - Identify how different components of a MEAN app work together
 - Build a simple MEAN app with data persistence, and dynamic views
 - Provide an example of a MEAN app
-- Explain when to choose the MEAN stack

 ---